odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 ### Project 2 in INF367A : Topological Deep Learning
 **Odin Hoff Gardå, April 2023**

+## Scope of this project

+In this project, we will compare the performance of the following three models:
+- A standard off-the-shelf convolutional neural network (**CNN**),
+- a convolutional neural network with smoothing (**SmoothCNN**) and
+- a group equivariant convolutional neural network (**GCNN**).

+The learning objective for all models is to predict weather condition (cloudy or sunny) from a stereo image as input.
+In other words, we are solving a binary regression problem.
+We report cross entropy loss (also known as log loss) and classification accuracies on the training, validation and test dataset.

 ## Dataset

 The dataset consists of 1000 stereo images each consisting of one left and one right image.
-Each image has 3 channels (RGB) with resolution 879x400 (w x h).
+Each image has 3 channels (RGB) with resolution 879x400 (WxH).
 The possible label values are 'cloudy' (0) and 'sunny' (1).
 The dataset is perfectly balanced with 500 samples of each label.

 ![Sunny image](figs/image_2.png)
 ![Cloudy image](figs/image_3.png)